rousso1/scss-root-selectors/README.md

 ```

 ---
-It will yield the following css, where `.special` is an ancestor or `.comp-root-selector`:
+It will yield the following css, where `.special` is an ancestor or `.comp-root-selector` (note the space between them):

 ```css
 .comp-root-selector > .child > .another-child {